Length: 3 min 50 sec (768 words)

 Cork fabric acquires these properties after a process that includes drying the cork in dry air for several months after harvest, steaming and pressurized heating.

 So it is achieved, that the cork does not break, it is flexible and has a shape memory.

-The procedures do not involve use of chemicals and make cork a perfect ecological alternative to leather.
+The procedures used in cork fabric production do not involve use of chemicals and make cork a perfect ecological alternative to leather.

-Beware of low quality cork or even imitations!Here we gathered the answers to the frequently asked questions (FAQ) about cork and cork fabric.
+Beware of low quality cork or even imitations of cork fabric!Here we gathered the answers to the frequently asked questions (FAQ) about cork and cork fabric.

 CORK FABRIC FAQ:

 1. WHAT IS A CORK TREE?